 The government-wide financial statements are reported using the economic resources measurement focus and the accrual basis of accounting.
-Government-wide financial statements report all non-fiduciary information about the reporting government as a whole and its blended component unit.
-These statements include all the governmental activities of the primary government and its component unit.
+Government-wide financial statements report all non-fiduciary information about the reporting government as a whole.
+These statements include all the governmental activities of the primary government.
 The effect of interfund activity has been removed from these statements.

-Governmental activities are supported by special assessments, developer contributions, intergovernmental revenues and interest.
+Governmental activities are supported by special assessments, and interest.
 Program revenues are netted with program expenses in the Statement of Activities to present the net cost of each program.